timmc/johnny/HACK.md

 ## TODO

+- Accept suites or suite elements in parser and encoder methods.
+    - Or even allow embedding of CodecSuite instances into Url and other objects?
 - Correctly round-trip absolute domain names
 - Steal tests from other URL libs
 - getHost vs. getHostRaw?
 (IPv6 with zone can require encoding)